mDuo13/proxyprinter/README.md

 Generates reasonably good-looking HTML proxies for a card game from an ODS spreadsheet.
 Useful for making card game prototypes.
 Comes with some basic CSS; you can add your own style rules to make the proxies prettier or better suited to your game.
 Does some heuristic text resizing so that text of different lengths is more likely to fit without being too small.

-Installing with pip
+Installing (Python 3 required)
 ------

-(Python 3 required)

 ```
-pip3 install proxyprinter
+pip install proxyprinter
 ```

-(You might need to use `sudo` or a VirtualEnv depending on your system setup.)
+(You might need to use a VirtualEnv depending on your system.)

 Usage